-12 weird and wonderful tech concepts that were before their time
+Weird and wonderful tech concepts and inventions that were well before their time

 The original electric cars

-There is some dispute over who invented and produced the first electric car, but we do know the some started appearing as early as 1859.
+There is some dispute over who invented and produced the first electric car, but we do know that some started appearing as early as 1859.
 The first in the United States was crafted by William Morrison in around 1890.
-That car could carry six-passengers and reach a top speed of 14 mph.
+That car could carry six passengers and reach a top speed of 14 mph.

-In the years that followed, Detroit Electric, produced 13,000 electric cars up until 1939.
+In the years that followed, Detroit Electric produced 13,000 electric cars up until 1939.
 These vehicles were well ahead of their time and the human race was far from ready for such advances.
 We certainly are a bit more prepared now though.

-In 1989 the Power Glove appeared on the gaming scene.
-A snazzy motion controller accessory for the original Nintendo Entertainment System.
-It was made by Mattel and had traditional NES controller buttons on the forearm as well as a number of other buttons.
-Players were able to control games through various hand motions.
-The Power Glove could detect the roll of a hand and other movement using ultrasonic sounds transmitted and received by the system.
+Leonardo da Vinci is well known for his various talents that included painting, sculpting, astronomy, botany and cartography as well as a flair for the sciences.
+He was also an inventor who crafted or conceptualised a multitude of designs for tech well beyond its time.

-Only a handful of games were released with support device and it was also held back by a hefty price tag and a lack of accuracy.
-Still, 100,000 units were sold in the US despite the product being discontinued a year after release.
-The Power Glove may well have been the predecessor to modern motion controllers and the forefather of the Wii mote.
+The Autoped was an early vision of today's scooters.
+This was a personal transport system originally developed in 1915.
+It boasted a 155cc air-cooled engine and a top speed of 20 mph.